Prashi-Devops/nodes/README.md

   ```
 ## Positive testing

-* We should the following snippet into the `release-utility-package.sh`.

-	`zip -j ${RELEASE_FILE} track/release/pdxc/integration-deploy-utilities/CHANGELOG.md `
+* Once the changes made in `release-utility-package`.

 * We can test through the s3 bucket,make sure you have created bucket manually or throught cli and add the snippet  inside the `release-package.sh` as shown below: